ThePhD/sol2/docs/source/api/table.rst

 	static table create_with(lua_State* L, Args&&... args);

 Creates a table, optionally with the specified values pre-set into the table.
 It checks every 2nd argument (the keys) and generates hints for how many array or map-style entries will be placed into the table.
+Applies the same rules as :ref:`table.set<set-value>` when putting the argument values into the table, including how it handles callable objects.

 .. code-block:: cpp
 	:caption: function: create a named table with compile-time defaults assumed